 Frederick uses an example to illustrate InterMed’s family atmosphere.
 “I had a fender-bender on the way to work one day,” she said.
 “I came in crying, and the guys said, ‘We’ve got it figured out.’
 They took my car to the repair shop, and they got me a rental car from Enterprise.”

 Tyson Strickrott started in InterMed’s warehouse.
 He took advantage of the company’s tuition reimbursement program to receive an associate’s degree at Santa Fe College’s Perry Center for Emerging Technologies, and he is now a biomedical equipment technician at InterMed.
 InterMed has established and funded a scholarship program with Santa Fe.

-Staab helped establish curriculum with the program, housed at Santa Fe College Perry Center for Emerging Technologies, located near InterMed’s headquarters in Alachua.
+Staab helped establish a curriculum with the program, housed at Santa Fe College Perry Center for Emerging Technologies, located near InterMed’s headquarters in Alachua.
 He and fellow InterMed employee Will Moore serve on the advisory board for Santa Fe’s Biomedical program and Nuclear Medicine program.

 InterMed has hired many interns full-time after they completed the programs.
 “With this internship program, we have created a conduit of talent that others in the industry struggle with,” Staab said.
 “Other companies have a hard time finding biomedical engineers; we help grow them.”

 InterMed complements Greater Gainesville’s strong medical community.
 For example, the company provides its services for the Norman Fixel Institute for Neurological Diseases at UF, which is housed in a new $9 million facility that opened in 2019.

 The Fixel Institute houses the Tyler’s Hope for a Dystonia Cure Center of Excellence, a nonprofit organization focused on research in dystonia, a disease that causes involuntary muscle contractions and spasms.